 This allows the glaze to adhere to the piece to be ready for firing to melt and fuse the glaze.
 When a bisque object is intended to be glazed, the bisque stage is an intermediate stage.

 Glazing or Painting Bisque

 Bisque can be painted with ceramic glazes or underglazes and then fired, after which it is water safe.
 Depending on the glaze, it may be food safe.
-You can't use unglazed bisque for food, drink, vases, and other purposes where it contacts liquid as it is porous.
-You need to glaze it to use it in those ways.
+You can't use unglazed bisque for food, drink, vases or other purposes where it contacts liquid because it is porous.
+You need to glaze bisque to use it in those ways.
 If a luster is placed, it is not food safe.
-Bisque intended only to be ornamental may be painted with acrylic paint and not fired.
-In this case, it would not generally be in contact with liquid, and should be kept dry.
+Bisque that is intended only to be ornamental may be painted with acrylic paint and not fired.
+In this case, it does not generally come in contact with liquid, and it should be kept dry.

 Unglazed white porcelain is called bisque porcelain or bisque.
-It is popular in European pottery as it has a similar appearance to smooth marble.
+It is popular in European pottery because it has a similar appearance to smooth marble.
 It has a matte surface and texture.
-It was popular for the making of bisque dolls and figurines.
+It was once popular for the making of bisque dolls and figurines.